DETAILED ACTION

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the device of the combination to measure balance and risk of falling, as in Forth, as the simple substitution of one sensing modality for another with predictable results (Forth: ¶ 0010, using load cells to measure pressure, vs. Begej: Fig. 1, using light to measure pressure), and for the purpose of improving postural stability representation (Forth: ¶¶s 0008-0010, etc.).

-Regarding claim 5, Begej teaches [a device] …, comprising: a housing (Fig. 8, sensor body); [a] transparent glass [plate] with flat upper and lower surfaces (Fig. 8, glass plate), … ; [a sheet located on the top surface of the glass plate] (membranes shown in Figs. 1 and 2), during operation the feet of the standing user are placed on top of the [sheet] (anything is able to be placed thereon, as shown in Fig. 3, but the third paragraph of § II(B) also describes pressure distribution associated with a human foot.
-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the device for measuring the foot, as the simple application of the technology to more fields); a light source located so as to inject light into the glass [plate from its edge] (as shown in Figs. 1, 2, and 8); a high resolution camera located below the lower surface of the glass [plate] so as to capture light diffused from the glass [plate] when pressure is applied to the glass [plate] (Figs. 2 and 8 – also see the third paragraph of § II(B), describing a high resolution camera, which would have been obvious to use for the purpose of capturing better and larger images); and whereby, based on the principle of Frustrated Total Internal Reflection (FTIR) (Abstract), when user stands with his feet on the glass [plate] (a) the [sheet is] pressed onto the upper surface of the [glass plate] (Fig. 1), (b) a condition of total internal reflection is eliminated at the pressure locations due to the feet (page 472, right column, first full paragraph, § II(B) (especially the second paragraph), etc.), and (c) diffused reflection of the light passes from the bottom [surface] of the glass [plate] and is focused onto an image plane of the camera to form a haptic image of the contact area of the feet with different pixel intensities based on different pressures from the feet at different locations on the glass [plate] (Abstract, tactile image, Fig. 1, etc.).
+Regarding claim 5, Begej teaches [a device] …, comprising: a housing (Fig. 8, sensor body); [a] transparent glass [plate] with flat upper and lower surfaces (Fig. 8, glass plate), … ; [a sheet located on the top surface of the glass plate] (membranes shown in Figs. 1 and 2) adapted such that during operation they receive the feet of the standing user on top of the [sheet] (anything is able to be placed thereon, as shown in Fig. 3, but the third paragraph of § II(B) also describes pressure distribution associated with a human foot.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use the device for measuring the foot, as the simple application of the technology to more fields); a light source located so as to inject light into the glass [plate from its edge] (as shown in Figs. 1, 2, and 8); a camera located below the lower surface of the glass [plate] so as to capture light diffused from the glass [plate] when pressure is applied to the glass [plate] (Figs. 2 and 8 – also see the third paragraph of § II(B), describing a high resolution camera, which would have been obvious to use for the purpose of capturing better and larger images), …; whereby, based on the principle of Frustrated Total Internal Reflection (FTIR) (Abstract), when the user stands with his feet on the glass [plate] (a) the [sheet is] pressed onto the upper surface of the [glass plate] (Fig. 1), (b) a condition of total internal reflection is eliminated at the pressure locations due to the feet (page 472, right column, first full paragraph, § II(B) (especially the second paragraph), etc.), and (c) diffused reflection of the light passes from the bottom [surface] of the glass [plate] and is focused onto an image plane of the camera to form a haptic image of the contact area of the feet with different pixel intensities based on different pressures from the feet at different locations on the glass [plate] (Abstract, tactile image, Fig. 1, etc.); … .

 Begej does not appear to explicitly teach the glass plate of the device having a refractive index larger than that of air, or the sheet on the top surface of the glass plate being a latex sheet.
+Begej is not explicit that the camera records a series of haptic images over a time period (e.g. to form a video.
+But see: Abstract, tactile image, Fig. 1, etc.).

 Franks teaches that air has a lower refractive index than glass (Fig. 2a and related description), and that in a similar device, a latex sheet can be used as the membrane (Fig. 4c and related description, using natural latex rubber for reflective material 3).
+Franks teaches recording a video of pedography data (col. 8, lines 7-45, Fig. 3, video camera 5 and microprocessor 8, Figs. 9a-9h, col. 6, lines 16-22, col. 8, lines 7-20).

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a latex sheet in Begej as in Franks (the glass having the higher refractive index than air already being used), as the simple substitution of one membrane/sheet material for another, with predictable results (Franks: Figs. 4a-4d and related description, this material having been previously used for the same application).
+It would have been obvious to record a video, as in Franks, for the purpose of being able to monitor changes over time (Franks: col. 8, lines 7-45).

 Begej-Franks does not appear to explicitly teach the device being a human balance sensor for assessing the risk of the user falling